I've always embraced technology from a young age.

 I decided working there was not something I wanted to do much longer.
 I saw the end coming.

-When things went downhill there, I had started to look around and apply for other jobs.
+When things went downhill there, I started to look around and apply for other jobs.

-This is the moment I started the journey to being an entrepreneur.
+After losing my job at the Greeley Tribune, that was the moment I started my journey to being an entrepreneur.
 I knew I had to use the internet to make a living.

 You can say I'm living the good life.